Captive breeding: Successes

+The Phoenix Zoo had an Arabian Oryx breeding program in 1962.
+They were able to successfully breed over 200 individuals from a lineage of only 9 original founders.
+Members from this founding population were then sent to many other facilities worldwide, and many breeding herds were established.
+In 1982, the first of the population was reintroduced back into Oman, and over the next two decades, their population increased over time and was able to successfully reestablish in native regions.
+Arabian Oryx have now been reintroduced into areas such as Saudi Arabia, Oman, and Israel and they now number 1,100, showing a recovery thanks to captive breeding efforts.

 The De Wildt Cheetah and Wildlife Centre, established in South Africa in 1971, has a cheetah captive breeding program.
 Between 1975 and 2005, 242 litters were born with a total of 785 cubs.
 The survival rate of cubs was 71.3% for the first twelve months and 66.2% for older cubs, validating the fact that cheetahs can be bred successfully (and their endangerment decreased).
 It also indicated that failure in other breeding habitats may be due to "poor" sperm morphology.

-Przewalski’s horse, the only horse species never to have been domesticated, was recovered from the brink of extinction by a captive breeding program, and successfully reintroduced in the 1990s to the Mongolia, with more than 750 wild roaming Przewalski’s horses today.
+Przewalski's horse, the only horse species never to have been domesticated, was recovered from the brink of extinction by a captive breeding program, and successfully reintroduced in the 1990s to the Mongolia, with more than 750 wild roaming Przewalski's horses as of 2020.

-The Galápagos tortoise population, once reaching as low in population as 12 remaining individuals, was recovered to more than 2000 today by a captive breeding program.
+The Galápagos tortoise population, once reaching as low in population as 12 remaining individuals, as of 2014 was recovered to more than 2000 by a captive breeding program.
 A further 8 tortoise species were supported by captive breeding programs in the island chain.

 Wild Tasmanian devils have declined by 90% due to a transmissible cancer called Devil Facial Tumor Disease.
 A captive insurance population program was started, but the captive breeding rates as of 2012 were lower than they needed to be.
 Keeley, Fanson, Masters, and McGreevy (2012) sought to "increase our understanding of the estrous cycle of the devil and elucidate potential causes of failed male-female pairings" by examining temporal patterns of fecal progestogen and corticosterone metabolite concentrations.
 They found that the majority of unsuccessful females were captive-born, suggesting that if the species' survival depended solely on captive breeding, the population would probably disappear.

 In 2010, the Oregon Zoo found that Columbia Basin pygmy rabbit pairings based on familiarity and preferences resulted in a significant increase in breeding success.

 In 2019, researchers trying to breed captive American paddlefish and Russian sturgeon separately inadvertently bred sturddlefish - a hybrid fish between the two fish.